dandeviant/obsidian-vaults/README.md

-# obsidian-vaults
+# Folders as Obsidian Vaults

-Daniel's personal Obsidian vault
+I will stash all of my personal Obsidian vaults here as a backup and in case if you ever need it (I doubt you will...)